Devops Interview Questions and Answers for Experienced Pdf will be very helpful for the beginners and also for experienced candidates.

 Document: It is a CI but not an asset

-14. What is Git rebase and how can it be used to resolve conflicts in a feature branch before merge?
+14. What is Git rebase and how can it be used to resolve conflicts in a feature branch before the merge?

 Now once you have defined Git rebase time for an example to show how it can be used to resolve conflicts in a feature branch before merge, if a feature branch was created from master, and since then the master branch has received new commits, Git rebase can be used to move the feature branch to the tip of master.

-The command effectively will replay the changes made in the feature branch at the tip of master, allowing conflicts to be resolved in the process.
+The command effectively will replay the changes made in the feature branch at the tip of the master, allowing conflicts to be resolved in the process.
 When done with care, this will allow the feature branch to be merged into master with relative ease and sometimes as a simple fast-forward operation.

 15. What is Continuous Testing?

-Continuous Testing is the process of executing automated tests as part of the software delivery pipeline to obtain immediate feedback on the business risks associated with in the latest build.
+Continuous Testing is the process of executing automated tests as part of the software delivery pipeline to obtain immediate feedback on the business risks associated with the latest build.
 In this way, each build is tested continuously, allowing Development teams to get fast feedback so that they can prevent those problems from progressing to the next stage of Software delivery life-cycle.
 This dramatically speeds up a developer’s workflow as there’s no need to manually rebuild the project and re-run all tests after making changes.